Pranjalib103/Customer-Segmentation-and-Analysis-on-Azure/README.md

 4.Hibernating Customers: Customers who hadn’t purchased recently.indicating they might a churn..
 These insights enabled us to develop targeted marketing strategies, improving customer engagement and retention and also maximize revenue.

-•	Business Impact:
+Business Impact:
 These customer segments provided actionable insights:
--We targeted Champions with loyalty programs to retain them.
+1.We targeted Champions with loyalty programs to retain them.
--Big Spenders were offered exclusive discounts to encourage more frequent purchases.
+2.Big Spenders were offered exclusive discounts to encourage more frequent purchases.
--For Hibernating Customers, we designed reactivation campaigns to bring them back.
+3.For Hibernating Customers, we designed reactivation campaigns to bring them back.

-##### Churn Prediction:
+##### •Churn Prediction:
 In our project, we aimed to predict customer churn.
 We started with Logistic Regression as a baseline due to its simplicity.
 Then, we explored more complex models like SVC and Gradient Boosting Classifier.
 Given the dataset’s imbalance, we applied SMOTE to oversample the minority class, ensuring the model learned patterns for both churned and non-churned customers.

 To validate performance, we used K-Fold Cross-Validation and optimized the model through Hyperparameter Tuning.
 Ultimately, Gradient Boosting gave us the best accuracy of 92%, outperforming other models.
 This model helped us predict churn effectively, enabling the business to retain high-value customers through targeted interventions..
 ##### Business Impact:
 This model allowed us to:
--Identify high-risk customers early.
+1)Identify high-risk customers early.
--Implement targeted retention strategies, such as personalized offers, which improved customer retention and reduced churn.
+2)Implement targeted retention strategies, such as personalized offers, which improved customer retention and reduced churn.

 #### Model Evaluation:
 Once we trained our churn prediction model, the next step was to evaluate its performance using key metrics.
 This helped us understand how well the model could predict customer churn and identify areas for improvement.
--After evaluating the model, we found:
+After evaluating the model, we found:
-•	High Recall:
+1)High Recall:
 Our model was effective at identifying most churned customers, which is crucial since missing an at-risk customer could result in lost revenue.
-•	Balanced F1-Score:
+2)Balanced F1-Score:

 This indicated the model maintained a good trade-off between precision and recall, minimizing both false positives and false negatives.
--Insights:
+##### Insights:
 We used the model's predictions to identify which customer segments were at the highest risk of churning.
 For instance:
-•	Hibernating Customers:
+1.Hibernating Customers:
 Had high recency and low frequency, meaning they hadn’t engaged recently.
-•	Big Spenders at Risk:
+2.Big Spenders at Risk:
 Customers who historically spent a lot but showed declining engagement.
 These insights helped us target specific segments with personalized retention strategies, such as offering discounts or loyalty rewards to high-risk, high-value customers.

 #### Marketing strategies:
--Based on our customer segmentation and churn predictions, we developed targeted marketing strategies.
+Based on our customer segmentation and churn predictions, we developed targeted marketing strategies.
 For Champions, we focused on loyalty rewards and exclusive offers to retain their engagement.
--For Big Spenders, we used targeted reminders and upselling opportunities.
+For Big Spenders, we used targeted reminders and upselling opportunities.
 Hibernating Customers were re-engaged through win-back campaigns offering exclusive discounts, while At-Risk Customers received personalized incentives to reduce their likelihood of churning.
--By aligning our strategies with customer behaviors and churn risks, we optimized retention efforts, increased revenue from high-value customers, and reduced churn rates.
+By aligning our strategies with customer behaviors and churn risks, we optimized retention efforts, increased revenue from high-value customers, and reduced churn rates.
--These strategies helped:
+These strategies helped:
-•	Retain high-value customers, boosting revenue from loyal segments.
+1.Retain high-value customers, boosting revenue from loyal segments.
-•	Re-engage at-risk customers, reducing churn and improving customer lifetime value.
+2.Re-engage at-risk customers, reducing churn and improving customer lifetime value.
-•	Optimize marketing spend by focusing efforts on the most impactful customer groups.
+3.Optimize marketing spend by focusing efforts on the most impactful customer groups.

 #### Deployment:
 In the deployment phase, we set up Azure Blob Storage to store our data securely and scalably.
 We then configured an Azure Databricks workspace, where we deployed our churn prediction and customer segmentation models.
 This allowed us to generate real-time predictions using live customer data.